BRAND UNIVERSITY IS CLOSED FOREVER

 A brand is none of those things because it is neither a product nor a design.
 It is a relationship.

-A brand comprises the sum of the feelings a consumer has about his or her lifetime of interaction with your product, service and organisation.
-And his or her expectations of your future together.
+A brand comprises the sum of the feelings a consumer has about their lifetime of interaction with your product, service and organisation.
+And their expectations of your future together.

 But that’s only half of it.
 The next truth is equally simple and equally important: